Epic Games’ Metaverse Earnings Strategy

 “Life imitates art considerably more than vice versa,” Oscar Wilde wrote in his essay “The Decay of Lying.”
 From this became the philosophical attitude Life Imitating Artand nowhere is this more evident than in the buzz term of the industry.
 Everything is to be connected with everything in the “,” art and life and all the rest.
 That’s why entertainment giant Sony and the Lego Group have each invested a billion dollars in the American video game manufacturer Epic.
 The companies are betting that the metaverse could replace the previous digital experience of many people – i.e. the web and social media.

 Epic is best known for , at least as much a pop culture phenomenon as video game.
 Epic founder Tim Sweeney has stressed for years that he doesn’t see his third-person shooter as just a game.
-Sure, the variant is about being the last of 100 players to survive on a post-apocalyptic island, so it’s a game.
-What there is in the virtual world, however: Live concerts by Ariana Grande, Travis and Marshmallo; the Party Worldswhich are both playground and meeting place; the Creative variant, in which users create their own worlds and mini-games with their own rules; collaborations with other pop culture pillars such as Marvel superheroes and Street characters.
+Sure, the Battle Royale variant is about being the last of 100 players to survive on a post-apocalyptic island, so it’s a game.
+What there is in the virtual world, however: Live concerts by Ariana Grande, Travis and Marshmallo; the Party which are both playground and meeting place; the Creative variant, in which users create their own worlds and mini-games with their own rules; collaborations with other pop culture pillars such as Marvel superheroes and Street Fighter characters.

 More than a game